dd010101/vyos-jenkins/readme.md

 Multibranch Pipelines
 --
-Use + button on jenkins dashboard to add Multibranch Pipeline.
+Use + button on Jenkins dashboard to add Multibranch Pipeline.
 Each Jenkinsfile needs its own Multibranch Pipeline, the setup is the same for all packages, and you just adjust location of Jenkinsfile and/or GIT repository to whatever you want to build.
 See packages info bellow for list of all GIT repository and location their Jenkinsfile.